 Toronto is a city of skyscrapers.
 Steel and glass.
 Grey.
-Yet, there’s an energy there that refuses to be contained.
+Yet, there’s an energy that refuses to be contained.

 Calgary is different.

 The people are open and welcoming–as they were in Toronto–but it’s amplified here.
-The go-with-flow culture means there’s always a moment longer to chat, and the lady at Sobeys will remember us when we buy milk next time.
+Go-with-flow culture means there’s always a moment longer to chat, and the lady at Sobeys will remember us when we buy milk next time.
 It means everyone stops for passing pedestrians, usually with a smile, and travellers in other vehicles actually wave back at Kayla when we wait at the traffic light.

 Until next time.

 Klink baie lekker.
 Hoop julle is gelukkig daar.

 Wow, my liewe dogter!!!!
 You’ve got a way with words!
 Dis ongelooflik mooi geskryf.
 Dit laat my na Calgary verlang en ek was nog nooit eers daar nie.
 Well done!
 Hoop ons sal ook die voorreg hê om daar te kom aftree.
 Xxx